 Bottom line: We're not big fans of large cryptocoin mining farms.
 There are arguably worse ways to use power and money, but there are also a lot of better ways — ways that don't carry nearly the volatility and risk of coin mining.
 Never mind the fact that procuring all of the necessary equipment takes time and a lot of money, or that it makes it difficult for PC enthusiasts to upgrade their PCs.
 The bigger issue, by far, is that it's putting a ton of computing power to the task of merely securing the blockchain.

-Best-case, using the most efficient hardware, the Ethereum network would currently use about a billion watts of power, and Bitcoin would use 5.5 billion watts — but it's actually a lot more in both cases, as a large chunk of the hashing isn't done by the absolute most efficient hardware.
-Digiconomist pegs the current power use of the Ethereum network at around 21 TWh per year, and 45 kWh per transaction.
-Basically, Ethereum hashing uses 60 GWh every day, which would cost around $6 million.
-That's $4.50 in power costs (using $0.10 per kWh) just to send Ethereum from one wallet to another.
-It offsets those costs by minting (creating) about $25 million in new Ethereum coins per day (at current rates).
-It's even worse for Bitcoin — much worse — but we'll leave that discussion for others.
+Best-case, using the most efficient hardware, the Ethereum network would currently use over a billion watts of power, and Bitcoin would use over 5.5 billion watts — but it's actually a lot more in both cases, as a large chunk of the hashing isn't done by the absolute most efficient hardware.
+Digiconomist pegs the current power use of the Ethereum network at around 110 TWh per year, and 260 kWh per transaction.
+Basically, Ethereum hashing uses 300 GWh every day, which would cost around $30 million.
+There's $26 in power costs (using $0.10 per kWh) just to send Ethereum from one wallet to another.
+It offsets those costs by minting (creating) about $35 million in new Ethereum coins per day (at current rates).

 Looking at all the costs and power going into these networks, it's difficult to remain optimistic about their long-term potential.
 We're strip-mining digital coins, basically, and that's unsustainable.
 At some point, this all hits a plateau, and short of zero point energy or some future technology that allows for clean power far beyond what we currently use, there's a very good chance the viability of mining eventually stops.
 Maybe that's not this year or next year, but the growth in hash rates, power use, and prices obviously can't go up indefinitely, and it won't.
 Cryptocurrency networks are designed to find a 'stable' equilibrium, which effectively means getting enough people to believe in and use the coin to make it viable.
 Equilibrium almost certainly isn't going to be highly profitable.

 Do you still want to mine?
-By all means, have at it.
+That's your choice.
 We've provided the information here that allows you to get started.
-We've also provided a less optimistic view, so you'll hopefully more fully understand the risks.
+We've also provided a realistic view of what to expect, so hopefully you fully understand the risks.
 TL;DR: Don't bet the farm or your retirement on PC hardware and upgrades solely used in pursuit of mining.
-We also recommend mining at conservative settings until you've at least paid for the hardware you bought.
-Once you're in the black, feel free to crank up clocks and fan speeds and see how long this crazy cryptocurrency ride remains viable.
-Don't be surprised if that's not nearly as long as you'd need to turn a healthy profit, as that ship likely already sailed.
+We also recommend mining at conservative settings until you've at least paid for the hardware you bought, which could take over two years.
+We'll see how long this crazy cryptocurrency ride remains viable, but don't be surprised if that's not nearly as long as you'd need to turn a healthy profit, as that ship likely already sailed.